 - Public History: Two public history methods courses, two (thesis option) or three (exam option) content courses, and one additional HIST 608 Practicum in Public History course.

 MA students in the History Department normally take nine (9) credit hours of coursework per semester (three courses).
 With the approval of the Director of Graduate Studies, a student may take up to 12 credit hours (four courses) in a semester.
-Students may take up to six (6) credit hours HIST 601 Directed Study and up to six (6) credit hours of 500- or 600-level courses outside of the History Department.
+Students may take up to six (6) credit hours HIST 601 Directed Study and up to six (6) credit hours of graduate courses outside of the History Department.
 No pass-fail courses may be applied to an MA in History.

 If a student's cumulative GPA falls below 3.0, he or she is subject to academic probation and may be dismissed from the MA program.
-A non-degree student who fails to maintain an average of 2.0 will not be allowed to continue taking graduate courses.

 For MA-level work in certain areas, knowledge of foreign languages or knowledge of other specialized research tools may be required.